hsi12aki/AqueryPH/README.md

 chunk_overlap=50
 ```
 ### ✦ Convert Chunks to Embeddings
- - Text chunks is converted into a numerical vector (an embedding) using the embedding model from HuggingFace, `all-MiniLM-L6-v2`.
+ - Text chunks is converted into a numerical vector (an embedding) <br> using the embedding model from HuggingFace, `all-MiniLM-L6-v2`.

 ### ✦ Store in FAISS Vector Store
- - The generated embeddings are stored in the FAISS index.
-This special database is highly optimized for finding the most similar vectors to a given query vector, which is how the app finds relevant information.
+ - The generated embeddings are stored in the FAISS index. <br> This special database is highly optimized for finding the most similar vectors <br> to a given query vector, which is how the app finds relevant information.

 ### ✦ Ask Questions